dylan-chong/engr201-assignments/Final Report.md

 information people will be able to see.
 The system could be exploited to affect people's beliefs, e.g. sway some right-wing citizens to become more left-wing.

-#### - Corrupt Censorship System in China

-**TODO after mention bribes from fake news sources**

 #### - Potential For Future Biases

 Suppose that a fake news censorship system is in effect on some popular social media platform.
 As described in an above section, the advertising revenue of fake new sources should now be reduced.
 Fake news sources would be incentivised to find ways of increasing revenue.
-Governments could also try to influence a system for the purposes of exercising control over the population..
+Governments could also try to influence a system for the purposes of exercising control over the population.

 One way for a fake news source to do this would be to interfere with the censorship process.
 They could bribe one or more fact checking organisations or